masternodeh/0-docs/docs/fructifyzero.md

 :::
 * On BSC and Avalanche: Limited to tokens supported by the Zero Exchange

-Trading fees on the chains from lowest to highest: BSC > Avalanche > Ethereum
+Trading fees on the chains from lowest to highest: Polygon > BSC > Avalanche > Ethereum

 **Risks:**
 * Price fluctuations: You can't buy back lower than what you sold for.